Stenardt-9002/Machine_learning-projects/google_play_dinosaur/Readme.txt

 run training.py
-BUG # 1 selenium window is not maximised automatically ,You wil have to add it manually
+BUG # 1 selenium window is not maximised automatically ,You wil have to maximise it manually(Do it else wrong images will get captured)

 then run main.py